dewlb/FIEA-Portfolio/README.md

 The remaining files are all documents that I felt were relevant, whether it just is code organization or style, or functionality.
 The matching game was early in my career but something I am still proud of.
 Thank you for taking the time to look through my work!
 I am very passionate about what I do and I hope that comes through.

 **Matching Game** - created my own two card matching game in python.
-Not owner of visual assets but everything else I made from scratch.
+Not owner of visual assets but everything else I made from scratch. <br>
 [Game.java](Game.java) - simulated "chess-like" game algorithm such that user wins every time.
-Example of code formatting and solving complex algorithms.
+Example of code formatting and solving complex algorithms. <br>
 [GameManager.cs](GameManager.cs) - game manager for Shadows of Yesterday.
-Keeps track of collected items and loads the next scene.
+Keeps track of collected items and loads the next scene. <br>

 Links